aplteam/Tatin/docs/FirstStepsWithTatin.md

 #.MarkAPL.MarkAPL.Version
 ```

-By defining `MarkAPL` as the api you can instead say:
+By defining `MarkAPL` as the api this suffices:

 ```
 #.MarkAPL.Version